This page is designed to answer the following questions:

 - Registered Manager’s Meetings (run by Skills for Care)

-You should also be able to recognise the scope of your goal in relation to safeguarding and seek support when situations are beyond your experience and expertise.
+You should also be able to recognise the scope of your role in relation to safeguarding and seek support when situations are beyond your experience and expertise.